ro31337/libretaxi/doc/GETTING-STARTED.md

 but make sure you have your own credentials file outside this project and your own url.
 Shared development environment is not a good thing.

-At the moment there is no instructions on how to `./cheaptaxi-staging-credentials.json` generate this file.
-It will be added later (or feel free to add one if you read this).
+At the moment there are no instructions on how to generate `./cheaptaxi-staging-credentials.json` file.
+Docs to be added later (or feel free to add).

 You don't need to configure Telegram tokens, because handlers are not implemented at the moment.